Relationship therapy can strengthen your relationship and support both of you to overcome difficult dynamics.

-Working on your relationship is not always easy, however it’s necessary if you both desire a long lasting, fulfilling and enriched partnership.
-Feeling embarrassed or ashamed by reaching out to get excellent support is a thing of the past.
-You owe it to yourself, your partner and your family to maintain your relationship as sacred and to seek an experienced professional therapist for support.
-The results are rewarding, whether you choose to start over again with each other, redefine your relationship or come to a close on the current chapter.
+Working on your relationship can be challenging.
+However, it is necessary if you both desire a long-lasting, fulfilling, and enriched partnership.
+Feeling embarrassed or ashamed by reaching out for excellent support is a thing of the past.
+You owe it to yourself, your partner, and your family to maintain your relationship as sacred and to seek an experienced professional therapist for support.
+The results are rewarding, whether you start over again with each other, redefine your relationship or come to a close on the current chapter.

-Sophie offers a balanced perspective and direct approach with expertise that lies in understanding the feminine and masculine polarity, the unconscious mind, where both parties are coming from and identifying blocks from the past which are getting in the way.
+Sophie offers a balanced perspective and direct approach with expertise in understanding the feminine and masculine polarity, the unconscious mind, where both parties are coming from, and identifying blocks from the past that are getting in the way.
 This unique insight and awareness into relationship dynamics allow both parties to feel safe and supported.
 Sophie's therapy offers a neutral and non-judgmental space for you to safely and expansively work on your relationship.

 What can we expect from relationship therapy sessions?